My taxi driver (when I found one) looked at me like I was mad.

 “I need a cheep hotel please, oh, and a cash machine.”
 I said.

-It must have been a curious sight to watch an Englishman walking alone across the square in front of Sarajevo’s deserted train station just as the shadows of the mountains had covered the tallest buildings on an August evening.
+I guess it was a curious sight to watch an Englishman walking alone across the square in front of Sarajevo’s deserted train station just as the shadows of the mountains had covered the tallest buildings on an August evening.

 “How cheap?” he asked.